metisvela/sailtrack-monitor/README.md

 # SailTrack Monitor

 SailTrack Moitor is a component of the SailTrack system, it displays data to the onboard crew using the e-paper technology in order to achieve the best readability under bad sunlight conditions.
-To learn more about the SailTrack project, please visit the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs).
+To learn more about the SailTrack project, please visit the [project repository](https://github.com/metis-vela-unipd/sailtrack).

 The SailTrack Monitor module is based on a battery powered LilyGo EPD47, consisting of an [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller, connected to an e-paper display.
 For a more detailed hardware description of the module, please refer to the [Bill Of Materials](hardware/BOM.csv).
 The 3D-printable enclosure con be found [here](hardware/STL).